ArcticNature/docs/overview.md

 The core of the manager is the event manager, which manages a set of event sources and triggers events.
-The run loop waits for the event manager to trigger anything and starts the handling of the triggered events.
+The run loop waits for the event manager to trigger something and starts the handling of the triggered events.

-Beside the event related components and a few others (internal things such as logging and state), the manager is also responsible for managing and loading the configuration.
+Beside the event related components and a few others (internal things such as logging and state), the manager process is also responsible for managing and loading the configuration.
 Configuration files are written in [LUA](http://www.lua.org/) and the manager provides additional commands depending on the